 Leave a Comment

-Tom Cruise recently starred in the newest entry in the Mission:Impossible franchise and the actor proved that even at the age of 56 (Seriously?
-56?
-That can't be right) he's still one of the top action stars around.
-We're always up for a good Tom Cruise movie, and honestly, everything else the actor has coming up looks pretty damn good too.
+Tom Cruise, despite his age, remains one of the biggest action stars in Hollywood, and oddly enough, the hard-to-believe yet mostly practical stunts that he pulls off time and time again are only getting crazier.
+Cruise, who most recently starred in the 2018’s Mission:Impossible Fallout and actor proved that even in his mid 50s, he's still one of the top action stars around.
+We're always up for a good Tom Cruise movie, and honestly, everything else the actor has coming up — Top Gun: Maverick and Mission: Impossible 7, namely — looks pretty damn good too.

-Top Gun: Maverick
+Top Gun: Maverick - July 2, 2021

 Originally, the word was that Tom Cruise was going to join his Edge of Tomorrow director Doug Liman for Luna Park before playing Ethan Hunt again in Mission: Impossible.
 While that didn't happen, there's every reason to believe that Luna Park will happen once schedules align.
 The description of Luna Park sounds like what is essentially a heist movie, except the thing being stolen is a power source, and the place it's being stolen from is the moon.
 Cruise has been solid in science fiction in recent years, so we're all for it.
 We'll know this one is a go when more cast is announced, as a heist movie will certainly need a team.

-Live.
-Die.
-Repeat And Repeat (Edge of Tomorrow 2)
+Live Die Repeat And Repeat (Edge of Tomorrow 2)